-We thought January was suppose to be slow, but we swear each year the month seems to feel busier and busier!
+We all know that September is crazy with back to school, work, kids, or whatever it is that falls on our plate.
 That begs the question, how does the modern girl deal with an increasingly busier lifestyle?
-There are a few ways our EIC Kathy Fielder juggles her hectic schedule, and we sat down with her to look for a few tips from an expert on how to keep yourself sane when life simply gets too crazy.
-KF gave some advice to help even the most overwhelming of lifestyles feel a bit more manageable.
-With the proper mindset and a few simple tweaks and additions, you too can handle 2020 and beyond.
-You’ve got this!
+There are a few ways our EIC Kathy Fielder juggles her hectic schedule.
+We sat down with her to look for a few tips from the lifestyle expert herself on how to keep yourself sane when life simply gets too crazy busy.
+Given the fact that KF is a single, working mom of 2 and business owner, she has a few great points of wisdom to help maintain a great3 perspective when you are running around with your “hair on fire”.
+Kathy gave some advice to help even the most overwhelming of lifestyles feel a bit more manageable.
+With the proper mindset and a few simple tweaks and additions, you too can handle 2023 and beyond.
+You’ve got this, girl!

 Now, we aren’t saying rainbows and butterflies all hours of the day by any means.
 You will have to handle struggles, problems, and hardships as they come.
 They are one of life’s guarantees.
 Kathy says, “Remember that your emotions and reactions do matter, you need to approach struggles with whatever emotion feels natural to you, but also remember to use a level head when reacting to them.”
 Kathy feels strongly that what you do post problem is what matters the most.
 Pick yourself up and keep moving, even if it feels impossible.
 Putting one foot in front of the other is sometimes the only way to move past big issues.
 Kathy also says it’s so important to remember to “work smart, while working hard to achieve your goals.”